byork6/SafeBeat-Infant-Monitor-Demo/README.md

 Even though the final product will not be tested on a person, we will simulate the device's functionality through simulated input ECG and Respiratory Rate.
 <br>
 <br>
-NOTE: The expected project completion date is May 2025.
-Some examples of the project running and other hardware-specific files will be included at a later date.
+NOTE: The project was completed in May of 2025, and we won the second place prize in competition with over 30 other teams in our major.
 </p>